patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 <aside class="notes">
 (Nate)
+When properties collide specificity determines which property wins.
 Each type of selector is more *specific* than the next.
 An ID selector can only match one element.
 A class selector can match different element types.
 An element selector matches all elements!
 </aside>

 ---